 CTP (for which he directed) and other small experimental theater groups.

 Moving back to Northern California to be nearer to his family, David's career blossomed.
 Since 1998, he has performed in nearly every theater in the North Bay area in musicals and plays, both contemporary and classical.
-His experience has expanded to include television and commercials for VISA and AOL, and directing for the stage.
+His experience has expanded to include television and commercials, voice overs, and directing for the stage.
 With every project, David seeks to grow, and to inspire others to give their very best in the world of storytelling he loves so well.